Chartered Teacher Programme

 - Membership of the British Educational Research Association (BERA) for the duration of the programme;

 - Access to IRIS Connect for the duration of the programme;

-- Five face-to-face events, including a presentation and award event;
+- A series of face-to-face events, including a presentation and award event;

 - Workshops, training, reading lists and supporting materials to help develop practice in key areas;

 - A variety of online resources, including expert webinars and an online course on ‘education research that matters’;

 - An experienced mentor to provide support during the programme;

 - Support to lead a research-based improvement project linked to an area of school priority;

 - An online platform to facilitate collaboration with other participants;